-M Cleaning the data on the identity/name of exporting firms
+N.2 Cleaning data on the identity/name of exporting firms in DATAMYNE INC

 Utilizing the information on the identity of the foreign exporting firm is a critical part of our empirical exercise.
 Unfortunately, the names of the exporting firms in our dataset are not standardized.
 As a result, there are instances when the same firm is recorded differently due to using or not using the abbreviations, capital and lower-case letters, spaces, dots, other special characters, etc. To standardize the names of the exporting firms, we used the following procedure.